xxl4/me/source/_posts/IT-security-2024-09-15.md

 **Transport for London Hit by Cyber Attack**

-London's transport network, Transport for London (TfL), has been hit by a cyber attack, disrupting some of its services.
+Transport for London (TfL), the public transport authority for the Greater London area, has fallen victim to a cyber attack.
+The incident began on Friday, August 19th, and has disrupted some of the city's key transport services.

-**Impact of the Attack:**

-* **Customer contact center:** TfL's 24/7 contact center is currently experiencing issues, and customers may face delays in getting through.
-* **Website and app:** TfL's website and mobile app are also affected and may be slow or unavailable.
-* **Ticket purchases:** Some ticket purchases online and at ticket machines may be temporarily unavailable.
-* **Wi-Fi on tube trains:** Wi-Fi connectivity on the Tube is currently disabled.

-**Current Status:**

-TfL is working to resolve the issue and restore services as soon as possible.
-While the attack has caused some disruption, it has not affected the operation of trains or buses.
+**Impact on Services**

+The cyber attack has affected TfL's online systems, including its website and mobile app.
+Consequently, real-time travel information and ticket purchases have been unavailable.
+The attack has also impacted the Oyster card system, causing some delays and disruptions in the fare collection process.

+**Response from TfL**

+TfL has responded swiftly to the cyber attack.
+The organization has confirmed that no customer data has been compromised and that its internal systems are operating securely.
+A dedicated team of cybersecurity experts is working around the clock to resolve the issue.

+**Alternative Travel Options**

+While the cyber attack has disrupted some TfL services, alternative travel options are available.
+Passengers can purchase tickets at station ticket offices, use contactless payments on buses and trams, or travel using cash on some routes.
+Real-time travel information is available on third-party apps and websites.

-**Advice to Passengers:**
+**Advice for Passengers**

-TfL advises passengers to plan their journeys in advance using real-time information available on its website and app.
-Passengers should allow extra time for travel and consider using alternative routes or modes of transport if possible.
+TfL advises passengers to plan their journeys in advance and allow extra time for potential delays.
+They should check TfL's website or social media channels for the latest updates and follow advice from staff.
+Passengers should also be aware of potential delays and disruptions due to the ongoing cyber attack.

-**Investigation Ongoing:**
+**Investigation and Recovery**

-TfL is working closely with the National Cyber Security Centre to investigate the attack.
-The full extent and nature of the attack are still being determined.

-TfL has reassured customers that all personal data held on its systems remains secure.
-The attack is not believed to be ransomware, and no ransom demands have been made.

-**Impact on Smartcard and Oyster Card Users:**

-* Smartcard and Oyster cards are still working as normal.
-* Passengers with registered Oyster cards can still manage their balances and view journey history online or via the TfL app.

-**Updates:**

-TfL will provide regular updates on the situation as it develops.
-Passengers can follow @TfLTravelAlerts on Twitter or visit the TfL website for the latest information.
+The Metropolitan Police and National Crime Agency are investigating the cyber attack.
+TfL is working closely with the authorities to identify the perpetrators and mitigate further disruptions.
+Recovery efforts are ongoing, and TfL is aiming to restore all services as soon as possible.

+**Conclusion**

+The cyber attack on Transport for London is a reminder of the importance of cybersecurity.
+TfL is taking steps to protect its systems and minimize the impact on its customers.
+Passengers are advised to stay informed and make alternative travel arrangements as necessary.

 ## UK and Ukraine digital trade deal comes into force
 [Read more](https://www.computerweekly.com/news/366609495/UK-and-Ukraine-digital-trade-deal-comes-into-force)

 Published: Mon, 02 Sep 2024 07:05:00 GMT

-**UK and Ukraine digital trade deal comes into force**
+**UK and Ukraine Digital Trade Deal Comes into Force**

-The UK and Ukraine have signed a digital trade deal that will make it easier for businesses to trade online.
+The United Kingdom and Ukraine have launched a new digital trade deal that aims to boost economic growth and create jobs in both countries.

-The deal, which came into force on 1 January 2023, will remove barriers to trade in digital goods and services, such as e-commerce, cloud computing, and software.
+The deal, which came into effect on January 1, 2023, covers a wide range of digital sectors, including e-commerce, data protection, and cyber security.
+It eliminates tariffs on digital products and services, making it easier for businesses to trade across borders.

-It will also make it easier for businesses to transfer data across borders, and will provide for cooperation on emerging digital technologies, such as artificial intelligence and blockchain.

-The deal is expected to boost trade between the UK and Ukraine by £1.9 billion over the next five years.

-It is the first digital trade deal that the UK has signed since leaving the European Union.
+The deal also includes provisions to promote innovation and collaboration in the digital sector.
+For example, there will be a new "Digital Trade Innovation Fund" to support the development and testing of new digital technologies.

-The UK government has said that the deal is a "landmark agreement" that will "create new opportunities for businesses and consumers in both countries."
+The UK government estimates that the deal will boost the UK economy by £190 million per year.
+It is also expected to create thousands of new jobs in the digital sector.

-The Ukrainian government has said that the deal is a "significant step forward" in the development of the Ukrainian economy.
+The Ukrainian government has welcomed the deal as a major step forward in its efforts to develop its digital economy.
+It says that the deal will help to attract foreign investment and create new opportunities for Ukrainian businesses.

-The deal is part of a wider effort by the UK to increase its trade with Ukraine.

-In 2021, the UK and Ukraine signed a free trade agreement that will eliminate tariffs on 99% of goods traded between the two countries.

-The UK is also providing Ukraine with financial and military support in its war against Russia.
+The UK-Ukraine digital trade deal is the first of its kind between the two countries.
+It is a significant milestone in the relationship between the two countries and a testament to their shared commitment to free trade and digital cooperation.

+**Key Provisions of the Deal**

+* Eliminates tariffs on digital products and services
+* Establishes a "Digital Trade Innovation Fund" to support the development and testing of new digital technologies
+* Includes provisions to promote innovation and collaboration in the digital sector
+* Establishes a joint working group to oversee the implementation of the deal

+**Benefits of the Deal**

+* Boosts economic growth and creates jobs in both countries
+* Makes it easier for businesses to trade across borders
+* Promotes innovation and collaboration in the digital sector
+* Attracts foreign investment and creates new opportunities for businesses